-To replace the battery in the RKE transmitter do the following:
+To replace the battery in the remote keyless entry transmitter do the following:

-- Insert a flat object with a thin edge into the notch, located below the trunk release button, and separate the bottom half from the top half of the transmitter. - 2.
+- 1. Use a flat object with a thin edge into the notch, located below the trunk release button, and separate the bottom half from the top half of the transmitter. - 2.
 Remove the old battery, but do not use a metal object to do this.